 Cost: $220 ($7 materials fee) $227 total

-If the course interests you, and you have any questions, please contact me at email@example.com.
-I’ll also be happy to chat with you on the phone as well after we exchange emails.
+If either course interests you, and you have any questions, please contact me at firstname.lastname@example.org.
+I’ll also be happy to chat with you on the phone.

 After attending, as Garrison Keillor did, the U of M, and some post-graduate years of journalistic writing in Europe, I worked as an editor and script analyst in New York City for seven years.
 Landed, through great luck, my first agent, Gloria Safier, a literary mother to many, who sold my first short story to Ms.

-As dazzling as the city is, it’s a tough place to live, enfolded in a zillion layers of brick, metal and concrete.
-I started to feel the shape of every tree I walked under and finally escaped to Boulder to finish an M.A. in creative writing, then to Wyoming for a Ucross residency, where I met my husband (which still brings up jokes about “colony affairs,” but it turned out rather well) and had our first child, Julian, in our house on Piney Creek in Story, Wyo.
-Picture enormous Ponderosa pines in the foothills of the Big Horns, scattered tiny cabins, and everywhere the sound of water.
+As dazzling as the city is, it’s a tough place to live, enfolded in a zillion layers of metal and concrete.
+I finally escaped to Boulder to finish an M.A. in creative writing, then to Wyoming for a Ucross residency, where I met my husband (which still brings up jokes about “colony affairs,” but it turned out rather well) and had our first child, Julian, in our house on Piney Creek in Story, Wyo.
+Picture enormous Ponderosa pines in the foothills of the Bighorn mountains, and everywhere the sound of water.

-After an idyllic year, where I taught writing for an extension division of the U. of Wyoming, we moved to Portland, Oregon, in the 1990s.’
-Magnificent community and city, terrible weather.
+After an idyllic year, where I taught for U. of Wyoming, we moved to Portland, Oregon, in the 1990’s.
+Magnificent community, a city I’ll always love.
 I had the great pleasure of teaching writing and literature at Portland State University, Linfield College, Pacific University, and Lewis and Clark College, then directing a writing program for four years at WSU-Vancouver.

-With our second child, Lillian, we moved back to the interior West to start a green building company, Serra Homes, and to live again in sun and wilderness in the company of cougars, coyotes, deer and Bighorn sheep.
+With Julian and our second child, Lillian, we moved back to the interior West to start a green building company, Serra Homes, and to live again near wilderness in the company of cougars, coyotes, and Bighorn sheep.
 We built our own house, the four of us, with some help of some fine subcontractors, on the edge of BLM land in Grand Junction, Colorado.